Power outages: keep food safe

 - If you anticipate a long power outage, use insulated containers to transport food to a working cooler or refrigerator.

-- If power is interrupted or the freezer fails to operate properly, do NOT open the freezer unnecessarily.
+- Do NOT open the freezer unnecessarily if power is interrupted or the freezer fails to operate properly.

-- If the freezer is filled with food and you keep the door closed, the food will stay frozen about two days.
+- The food will stay frozen about 2 days if the freezer is filled with food and you keep the door closed.
 If the freezer is not full, group packages together so they stay cold longer.

 - If you know the power may go off, turn the freezer control to the coldest temperature.
 If you might have several days without power, act quickly.
 Get dry ice and put it in the freezer before food starts to thaw.